asian-woman-feel-terrible-tooth-sensitivity

 You don’t need to live with the pain and discomfort of sensitive teeth.
 If home remedies for sensitive teeth aren’t working, that means there can be a serious underlying cause.
 Your dentist can diagnose and treat whatever is the reason for your sensitive tooth.

-So visit your trusted dentist or a dentist near you today and get rid of all painful symptoms of tooth sensitivity.
+So visit our trusted dentist today and get rid of all painful symptoms of tooth sensitivity.
 A bright and pain-free smile is waiting for you on the other side!